ManeuverOn/rfiv-server/README.md

 ## Available APIs

-This code creates serveral API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
+This code creates several API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
 From the host `http://localhost:8080`, you can run:

 ### `GET /v1/patients?name=&id=&tagId=`